casparderksen/docker-thorntail-jee8-microprofile/README.md

 The `docker` profile in [pom.xml](myapp/pom.xml) overrides the JDBC connection URL for service discovery in a Docker network (adapt to your needs).

-To run the application from Docker:
+To run the application from Docker with an Oracle database:

     $ mvn  package -Poracle -Pdocker
     $ docker run --rm -it -p 8080:8080 myapp -Soracle